-This information is for students applying for Tier 4 (General) student status.
+This information is for applicants needing to apply for a Student Visa (previously known as Tier 4 (General) student status).
 For further information, please consult the UK Visas and Immigration information pages here.

 If your first language isn’t English, please have a look at our English language requirements below.